 In early 2020, Microsoft announced that it was going to bring Windows Autopilot to the HoloLens platform.
 Initially, it was only in private preview on HoloLens 2.
 However, later on that year, Microsoft made it available for public preview.
 Windows Autopilot plays a key role in simplifying deployments and reducing the time required to productivity.

 As a result, it helps your organization to cut down on costs and enhance efficiency.
 So if your business needs to introduce new devices, then Autopilot offers you a great solution for that.
-This announcement from Microsoft expectedly aroused significant interest so we’re going to take a look at what all this could mean for you.
+This announcement from Microsoft expectedly aroused significant interest.
+We’re going to take a look at what all this could mean for you.

 HoloLens 2 overview